Philosophy of Mr. Simmel. Georg Simmel: biography and creative path. Social function of money

 Biography

-Born into a wealthy family; Simmel's parents were of Jewish origin, his father converted to Catholicism, his mother - Lutheranism, Simmel himself was baptized into Lutheranism in childhood.
-After graduating from the University of Berlin, he taught there for over 20 years.
-Due to the anti-Semitic sentiments of the authorities, the career did not develop very well.
-For a long time he served in the low position of Privatdozent, although he was popular among students and supported by such scientists as Max Weber and Heinrich Rickert.
-A freelance professor with, a staff member of the provincial Strasbourg University (1914), where he found himself isolated from the Berlin scientific environment, and since the outbreak of the First World War in the same year, this university ceased operations.
-Shortly before the end of the war, Simmel died in Strasbourg of liver cancer.
+Born into a wealthy family; Simmel's parents were of Jewish origin, his father converted to Catholicism, his mother to Lutheranism, Simmel himself was baptized into Lutheranism in childhood.
+After graduating from the University of Berlin, he taught there for more than 20 years.
+Due to the anti-Semitic sentiments of his superiors, his career was not very successful.
+For a long time he served in the low position of privatdozent, although he enjoyed popularity among listeners and the support of scientists such as Max Weber and Heinrich Rickert.
+Freelance professor from , full-time employee of the provincial University of Strasbourg (1914), where he found himself isolated from the Berlin scientific community, and with the outbreak of the First World War in the same year, this university ceased activity.
+Shortly before the end of the war, Simmel died in Strasbourg from liver cancer.

 Philosophical ideas

-According to Simmel, life is a stream of experiences, but these experiences themselves are culturally and historically conditioned.
-As a process of continuous creative development, the life process is not subject to rational-mechanical cognition.
-Only through direct experience of the events of history, diverse individual forms of the realization of life in culture and interpretation on the basis of this experience of the past, life can be comprehended.
-The historical process, according to Simmel, is subject to "fate", in contrast to nature, in which the law of causality rules.
+According to Simmel, life is a flow of experiences, but these experiences themselves are culturally and historically conditioned.
+As a process of continuous creative development, the life process is not subject to rational-mechanical knowledge.
+Only through direct experience of historical events, diverse individual forms of realization of life in culture and interpretation based on this experience of the past can one comprehend life.
+The historical process, according to Simmel, is subject to “fate,” in contrast to nature, in which the law of causality prevails.
 In this understanding of the specifics of humanitarian knowledge, Simmel is close to the methodological principles put forward by Dilthey.

 Formal sociology